 The DMX script file formats for firing systems have substantial differences in syntax, and the firing systems also have various timing constraints, different assumptions about whether the resting state of DMX channels is zero, and differences as to whether it takes two rows in the DMX script to represent an event with a duration (i.e., on/off) or just one (that includes a duration).
 The firing system export functions of Finale 3D compile the DMX Patch programs adapting for each firing system’s particular characteristics.

-The two DMX script examples above are incorporated into a simple script with four flame effects.
-The first effect is macro #1, exactly as in Figure 2, above.
+The two DMX script examples above are incorporated into a simple script with four flame effects, which you can download from Table 3.
+The first effect in the script is macro #1, exactly as in Figure 2, above.
 That is followed by three adjustable angle effects at 10 seconds, 15 seconds, and 15.5 seconds.
 The proximity of the last two effect shows how the different firing system DMX script file formats handle timing considerations — since the duration of the effect is 410ms, there is not enough setup time before the event at 15.5 seconds without overlapping the duration of the previous effect.
-If you study the example files in Table 1 you can see how the events are represented in the different DMX file formats.
+If you study the example files in Table 3 you can see how the events are represented in the different DMX file formats.

 Figure 4 – DMX example script